 It’s not the only reason I CrossFit, but I’d be lying if I said I just CrossFit because it makes the sun shine and the earth spin and some other shit that’s kinda important.
 Makes me healthier, happier, blahblahblah.

-No, I CrossFit sometimes because people can be miserable rat bastards.
-And professional jerks. (“What do you do?”
-“Oh, I’m a Professional Idiot!”)
+No, I CrossFit sometimes because people can be miserable bastards.
+And professional jerks.
 And a-holes.
-And they come and find you, no matter where you work, no matter what kind of armor you wear.
+They come and find you, no matter where you work, no matter what kind of armor you wear.
 No matter how sunny your outlook.
 They’re amazing that way.
 90% of people are fantastic, but that other 10%?
 TDB.
 (I’m going to leave you to figure that one out on your own.)

 Life, for all its wondrous glory, is bad sometimes.
 It’s not pretty and it’s not fun and angels aren’t singing and cleaning your bathroom while you’re at work.
 Sometimes, you have to deal with shit at work and shit at home.
 Those are the days you feel overwhelmed and you’re likely to skip the gym.
 Don’t.
 Those are the days that save.

 At least those are the days I need the gym the most.
 Many people feel saved by CrossFit, but many more owe their lives to CrossFit, even though they’ve never ever done it.
-But they lived because you and I didn’t kill them, and we killed the WOD instead …
+Those people lived because you and I didn’t kill them, and we killed the workout instead.